Can You Identify Your Organization’s Leadership Culture?

-Leadership culture is the way things are done — the way people interact, make decisions and influence others.
+Your organization’s culture is the way things are done; it’s the way people interact, make decisions, and influence others.
 Leaders’ own conscious and unconscious beliefs drive decisions and behaviors, and repeated behaviors become leadership practices.
-Eventually these practices become the patterns of leadership culture, leaders must understand their responsibility in creating — or changing it.
+Because these practices eventually become the patterns of leadership culture, leaders must understand their responsibility in creating — or changing it.

 - Dependent leadership cultures operate with the belief that people in authority are responsible for leadership.

 - Independent leadership cultures operate with the belief that leadership emerges out of individual expertise and heroic action.

 - Interdependent leadership cultures operate with the belief that leadership is a collective activity to the benefit of the organization as a whole.

 But how do you identify the organizational culture you have?
 Going even further, how can you determine whether you have the culture you need for the strategy you’ve set?
 And if you’re about to embark on a large-scale change initiative, are your leaders ready to help transform your organization?

 Identifying Your Organizational Culture